Abortion in America: How access and attitudes have changed through the centuries

 By 1880, every state had passed legislation that made abortion a crime, except in cases where the mother's life was at risk.
 This kicked off the "century of criminalization"—from 1880 to when Roe v.
 Wade was decided in 1973—forcing abortions underground.

-But not all underground abortion providers fit the stereotype of the "back-alley butcher."
-Some reproductive rights activists developed ways of helping people access safe and affordable abortion care.
-The Jane Collective of Chicago, group of pro-abortion activists, famously formed in the '60s and set up a call line, which connected those seeking abortions with the group's own provider.
+During this time period, some reproductive rights activists also developed ways to help people access safe and affordable abortion care.
+The Jane Collective of Chicago famously formed in the '60s and set up a call line, which connected those seeking abortions with the group's own provider.
 After a while, the women realized they could learn to perform the procedure themselves, allowing them to expand their services to more people at a much lower cost.
-In the years leading up to 1972, when members of the collective were arrested for administering abortion services, Jane provided roughly 11,000 abortions to people in the Chicago area.

 By the late '60s, the work of activists, changing attitudes around sex, and the impact of Griswold v.
 Connecticut were beginning to have an impact on how lawmakers and the general public viewed abortion.
 Over the course of that decade, abortion had gone from a taboo subject people whispered about, to something shouted about in protests.